Omega403/Omega403/README.md

-# Welcome to Omega's GitHub Page! 👋
+# Welcome to my GitHub Page! 👋

 Hi there!
 I'm Omega, a computer engineering student passionate about all things related to computer science and engineering, especially cybersecurity 🛡️, and recently I've been exploring my interest in quantum computing 🌌.